ianwalter/dist/README.md

                   false or module in package.json)
 * `--browser, -b` Path for / whether to create a browser-specific (ESM) dist file (defaults to false or browser in package.json)
-* `--iife, -f`    Path for / whether to create a IIFE dist file (defaults to false or iife in package.json)
 * `--inline, -l`  Inline/bundle imported modules (defaults to false)
 * `--babel`       Transpile output with Babel (defaults to false)
 * `--plugins, -p` Specify a path for a Rollup plugins file to include